-- o Implement co-marketing strategies with the next contract award for the TPA and across all energy, water, and telecommunication programs. - Establish systems of reporting and monitoring to track the success of co-marketing strategy implementation and results. - Equally promote each program through co-marketing.
-"Equally" shall be defined as dedicating the same amount of measurable resources to promote each program and benefit.
+- The LIOB recommends the State Legislature pursue legislation that requires the Commission to: - Establish systems of reporting and monitoring to track the success of co-marketing strategy implementation and results. - O Establish funding mechanisms within each program to support effective co-marketing that results in the equal promoting of each program.
+"Equal" shall be defined as dedicating the same amount of measurable resources to effectively promote each program and attainment of annual program enrollment goals established by the CPUC.